cober2019/IOS-XE-Ops/README.rst

 **BGP:**
 ---------------

-    Here you can refresh the BGP neighbor table or add/modify neighbors.
-If you select modify neighbor a form will load with the current AS and neighbor IP that you want to modify.
+    Refresh the BGP neighbor table or add/modify neighbors.
+If you select modify neighbor the form will be loaded with the current AS and select neighbor.
 Adding a neighbor is       the same except the neighbor field will be blank.

 .. image:: https://github.com/cober2019/IOS-XE-Ops/blob/main/images/BGPTable.PNG
 .. image:: https://github.com/cober2019/IOS-XE-Ops/blob/main/images/BGPNeighborModify.PNG